Chasewater Railway

 The Chasewater Railway is a former colliery railway running round the shores of Chasewater in Staffordshire, England.
 It is now operated as a heritage railway.

 The line is approximately 2 mi in length, contained entirely within Chasewater Country Park.
-The route, which forms a horse-shoe shape around the lake, passes through heathland, including a Site of Special Scientific Interest, and passes over a 1/4 mi long causeway.
+The route, which forms a horseshoe shape around the lake, passes through heathland, including a Site of Special Scientific Interest, and passes over a 1/4 mi long causeway.

 History

 Prior to preservation, the line was part of the network operated by the NCB to serve the coalfields of the Cannock Chase area.
-The exchange sidings, where the colliery line connected with the Midland Railway, were situated about 1/4 mi north of the current Brownhills West Station.
+The exchange sidings, where the colliery line connected with the Midland Railway, were situated about 1/4 mi north of the current Brownhills West station.

-Significant changes happened in 2002/2003 caused by the closure of the old Brownhills station, due to the building of the M6 Toll motorway.
-This led to the rebuilding of Brownhills West with significantly improved facilities, including a new carriage shed and heritage centre, and completion of the Chasetown section of the line (the 'Chasetown Extension Railway' between Chasewater Heaths and Chasetown Church Street).
+Significant changes happened in 2002/2003 caused by the closure of the original Brownhills West station due to the building of the M6 Toll motorway.
+This led to the rebuilding of Brownhills West slightly north of the old station with significantly improved facilities, including a new carriage shed and heritage centre, and completion of the Chasetown section of the line (the 'Chasetown Extension Railway' between Chasewater Heaths and Chasetown Church Street).

-In 2016 the Railway was awarded The Queens Award for Voluntary Services.
+In 2016 the Railway was awarded The Queen's Award for Voluntary Services.